 Updates

 >>Kirk has started his second year of the Doctor of Ministry from Gordon Conwell Seminary.
 Lots of reading and writing.
-Last Spring he read 15 books in two months!
+He has also been asked to be a discipler/mentor for two residency candidates for Arts Fellowship Orlando.
+Pray for wisdom for him and good connection with the artists.

->>Sarah continues to paint.
-Her current series "Artifacts" is close to being done.
-Pray as we seek to "market" her series to galleries throughout the region
+>>Sarah continues to paint on her "Artifacts" series.
+Recently she has been working on refreshing her website.
+Pray as we seek to "market" her series to galleries throughout the region.

 MINISTRY FUNDING STATS